cfech/spring-security/README.md

 - passing ```ClientID``` and ```ClientSecret``` through env vars in the application properties

 ### Environment Varaibles ###
-- have to add to either bas profile
+- have to add to either bash profile

 ```
 export github_client_id=myid